 There are no exceedances of the receiving water limitation for the specific pollutant in the receiving water(s) at, or downstream of, the Permittee’s discharge.

 The Permittee’s discharge did not cause or contribute to the exceedance of the receiving water limitation.
-A demonstration that the Permittee did not cause or contribute to the exceedance of the receiving water limitation may be made through demonstrating that:
+A demonstration that the Permittee did not cause or contribute to the exceedance of the receiving water limitation may be made by any of the following:

 There was no discharge from the Permittee’s MS4 into the affected receiving water(s) during the relevant period.

-The discharge from the Permittee’s MS4 was controlled to a level that it did not cause or contribute to the exceedance in the receiving water(s).
+The discharge from the Permittee’s MS4 was controlled to a level that it did not cause or contribute to the exceedance in the receiving water(s).The Permittee must support this demonstration using monitoring, modeling, or other technical analysis.

-There is an alternative source of the pollutant that caused the exceedance; that the pollutant is not typically associated with the MS4 discharges; and that the pollutant was not discharged from the Permittee’s MS4.
+There is an alternative source of the pollutant that caused the exceedance; and that the pollutant is not typically associated with the MS4 discharges; and that the pollutant was not discharged from the Permittee’s MS4.

+All exceedances are the result of an authorized or exempt non-stormwater discharge specified in section IV.A.2 of this Order during a specific sampling event.
+The Permittee must support this demonstration with measurements of the water quality of the specific authorized or conditionally exempt non-stormwater discharge(s) alleged to have caused or contributed to the exceedance.

 The Permittee is implementing an approved Watershed Management Plan, consistent with the actions and schedules therein, to address the applicable waterbody-pollutant combination pursuant to section XII of this Order.
+A Permittee that is developing a Watershed Management Plan may demonstrate compliance with Receiving Water Limitations only as stated in section XII.A.

-For a waterbody-pollutant combination subject to an adopted TMDL, the Permittee has complied with the applicable water quality-based effluent limitation (WQBEL) for that waterbody-pollutant combination pursuant to section VII of this Order.
+For a waterbody-pollutant combination subject to an adopted TMDL, the Permittee is in compliance with all applicable requirements in Appendices 2 through 14, including interim requirements before their respective compliance dates have passed, such as BMP requirements and monitoring and reporting requirements, and final WQBELs on or after their respective compliance dates have passed, for that waterbody-pollutant combination pursuant to section VII of this Order.

-Except for water body-pollutant combinations subject to an approve Watershed Management Plan, all demonstrations of compliance must be according to methods that have been approved under Monitoring and Reporting Program R8-2024-0001.
+Except for water body-pollutant combinations subject to an approved Watershed Management Plan, all demonstrations of compliance must be according to methods that have been approved under Monitoring and Reporting Program R8-2026-0034.

 The Special Protections for Areas of Special Biological Significance (ASBS) contained in Attachment B to State Water Board Resolution No. 2012-0012, as amended or reauthorized by the State Water Board, are hereby incorporated into this Order.
 The Special Protections apply to discharges of pollutants in runoff from the City of Newport Beach’s MS4 to Newport Coast and Crystal Cove (ASBS 32 and ASBS 33, respectively) which are authorized by this Order.
 Where there are conflicts between this Order and the Special Protections, the most protective requirements, as determined by the Executive Officer, shall prevail.
 The Special Protections are accessible at: